The Dynamics of Managing IT Staff: Non-Technical Business Leaders vs. Business-Savvy Technical Leaders

 Fixed price contracts are often considered very harmful and many agile adopters say that we should simply avoid them.
 But most of the time and as long as customers request them, they cannot be avoided, so we need to find ways to make them work for the goal, which is building quality software that can demonstrably increase business value propositions and competitive advantage.

-I believe that some aspects of a fixed rpice agile contract are even Good and healthy for agile teams, as it touches on the familiar while instilling commercial awareness.
+I believe that some aspects of a fixed price agile contract are even good and healthy for agile teams, as it touches on the familiar while instilling commercial awareness.
 Development teams are used to working with delivery targets and business deadlines.
 That is exactly what the fixed date and price in the contract are – healthy time boxes and boundaries keeping us commercially aware and relevant.

 Keep the focus on scope and you can still deliver your agile project within a fixed time and budget.